Dhiraj123-star/bookpulse-api/README.md

   - Schema modeled for time-series and real-time access.

 - 🛡️ **JWT Authentication**
-  - Secure login and access with token-based auth.
+  - Secure login and token-based access for protected routes.
-  - Protects user and review endpoints.
+  - Access tokens expire in 60 minutes for better security.

 - 🔍 **Efficient Book Search**
   - Search reviews and books by title or keywords.